 The Russell Library, Hargrett Library, and Brown Media Archives are open for full research access.
 Although an advance appointment is not required to do research, the process for requesting materials will be more efficient and streamlined if you browse/search materials in advance via the databases and catalog portals available for the three departments.

 Is the University of Georgia Special Collections accessible for those with disabilities?

 All areas of the Special Collections Library are wheel chair-accessible.
-Handicapped parking is located in the Hull Street parking deck on Level 3.
+Handicapped parking is located in the parking deck and surface lots nearby.
 If you have other disabilities or special needs, please contact the facilities manager for assistance and information.

 How can I contact staff at the University of Georgia Special Collections?